OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/media-services/media-services-dotnet-configure-asset-delivery-policy.md

 ### <a id="AssetDeliveryProtocol"></a>AssetDeliveryProtocol

-Merhaba aşağıdaki enum hello varlık teslim protokolü için ayarlayabileceğiniz değerler açıklar.
+Aşağıdaki liste, varlık teslim protokolü için ayarlayabileceğiniz değerler açıklar.

     [Flags]
     public enum AssetDeliveryProtocol